How was your last dumbbell chest workout?

 Often this can mean adding advanced intensity techniques into your training routine such as drop sets, in-set supersets, and forced reps.
 Other times, what's needed is a complete exercise and training protocol overhaul to get things moving in the right direction.

-I’m Psymon H., workout motivator, creator of the BIG-UP Training System and the Mission Jacked brand.
+I’m Psymon H., workout motivator.
 In my 39+ years of smashing iron, with more than 15+ years devoted to training at home with mainly dumbbells, I've learned that when it comes to putting together a dumbbell chest workout for muscle growth, a creative approach, good form and a workable training protocol is essential.

 Being caught in the net of using the same exercises and training protocol on every workout session, it took me a while to understand how to up my Chest game.